Skip to main content

 Fetch agent card and validate

-validate transport and authentication schemes by clicking the Fetch Agent Card button.
+Validate transport and authentication schemes by clicking the Fetch Agent Card button.

 3